By SHERWIN DE VERA

 Status of the FPIC process

-According to the March 18, 2019 update on the FPIC process submitted by NCIP Kalinga, the proceedings officially commenced on March 31, 2017 following the issuance of the work order by the NCIP regional office.
-At the time the FPIC team filed the report, the affected indigenous communities had already issued their resolution of consent and signed a memorandum of agreement (MOA) with National Irrigation Administration (NIA).
+According to the March 18, 2019 update on the FPIC process submitted by NCIP Kalinga, the proceedings officially commenced on March 31, 2017, following the issuance of the work order by the NCIP regional office.
+At the time the FPIC team filed the report, the affected indigenous communities had already issued their resolution of consent and signed a memorandum of agreement (MOA) with the National Irrigation Administration (NIA).

 Earth-moving activities had also started in the two Kalinga domains.
 Photographs provided by the Cordillera Peoples Alliance showed the ongoing construction of tunnels and canals.
 Also erected in the site were bunkhouses for Chinese workers and other personnel.

 However, official reports and statements of NCIP-CAR officials show that under the 2012 Revised Guidelines on FPIC, the process is still ongoing.

 In the status report, the FPIC team headed by Atty.
 Catherine Apaling of NCIP Kalinga said the proponent had yet to submit the signed agreements (MOA and the disturbance compensation) between the IP communities and NIA.
 The team also noted that the delayed issuance of the CP is the proponent’s fault.

 Regional Director Ronald Calde also said in an interview on April 29 that “at the moment there are still unsigned documents,” and they are still “waiting for most of the documents” required for the issuance of the CP.

 Section 3c of the 2012 Guidelines state that “no concession, license… or other undertakings affecting ancestral domains shall be granted or renewed without going through the process laid down by the law and these Guidelines.”